Canadian Powder Diffraction Workshop 18 (CPDW18)

 We will have both lectures and hands on data analysis sessions.
 We look to equip our present and future users with the knowledge and tools that they will use during their research.
 This school is primarily aimed at students and early career researchers from academia and industry, with an interest in XRD and PDF.

-Students from Canadian universities may apply for travel support with the Larry Calvert grant.
+Students from Canadian universities can apply for travel support with the Larry Calvert grant and / or the Canadian Light Source Travel Support Program.

 Schedule